userfrosting/learn/pages/07.dependency-injection/02.the-di-container/docs.md

 ### Binding Interfaces

-Earlier we discussed the benefits of using interfaces, as the constructor can accept any class that implement the correct interface.
+Earlier we discussed the benefits of using interfaces, as the constructor can accept any class that implement the correct interface:

 ```php
 public function __construct(NestInterface $nest) // Accept both `Nest` and `ImprovedNest`
 ```

-In this case, _Autowiring_ can't help us since the `NestInterface` cannot be instantiated: it's not a class, it's an interface.
+In this case, _Autowiring_ can't help us since the `NestInterface` cannot be instantiated: it's not a class, it's an interface!
 In this case, PHP Definitions can be used to match the interface with the correct class we want, using either a factory, or the [Autowired object](https://php-di.org/doc/php-definitions.html#autowired-objects) syntax:

 ```php
 return [